Frédéric Bastiat: Works

-Bastiat was the author of many works on economics and political economy, generally characterized by their clear organization, forceful argumentation and acerbic wit.
-Economist Murray Rothbard wrote that "Bastiat was indeed a lucid and superb writer, whose brilliant and witty essays and fables to this day are remarkable and devastating demolitions of protectionism and of all forms of government subsidy and control.
+Bastiat was the author of many works on economics and political economy, generally characterized by their clear organization, forceful argumentation, and acerbic wit.
+Economist Murray Rothbard wrote, "Bastiat was indeed a lucid and superb writer, whose brilliant and witty essays and fables to this day are remarkable and devastating demolitions of protectionism and of all forms of government subsidy and control.
 He was a truly scintillating advocate of an unrestricted free market".
-However, Bastiat himself declared that subsidy should be available, albeit limited under extraordinary circumstances, saying the following: "Under extraordinary circumstances, for urgent cases, the State should set aside some resources to assist certain unfortunate people, to help them adjust to changing conditions".
+However, Bastiat himself declared that subsidy should be available, albeit limited under extraordinary circumstances, saying: "Under extraordinary circumstances, for urgent cases, the State should set aside some resources to assist certain unfortunate people, to help them adjust to changing conditions".

+His first published works were two short treatises on the winemaking industry of the Landes, Le fisc et la vigne (1841) and Mémoire sur la question vinicole (1843), in which he blamed excessive taxation for the regional industry's crisis.

-Among his better-known works is Economic Sophisms, a series of essays (originally published in the Journal des économistes) which contain a defence of free trade.
+Among his better-known works is Economic Sophisms, a series of essays (originally published in the Journal des économistes), which contain a defence of free trade.
 Bastiat wrote the work while living in England to advise the shapers of the French Republic on perils to avoid.
-Economic Sophisms was translated and adapted for an American readership in 1867 by the economist and historian of money Alexander del Mar, writing under the pseudonym Emile Walter.
+Economic Sophisms was translated and adapted for an American readership in 1867 by economist and historian of money Alexander del Mar, writing under the pseudonym Emile Walter.

 Economic Sophisms and the candlemakers' petition

+The work, addressed to "the Good People" as an argument for free trade, has been characterised as an "equivalent of Economics 101 for freshmen".
 Contained within Economic Sophisms is the satirical parable known as the candlemakers' petition in which candlemakers and tallow producers lobby the Chamber of Deputies of the French July Monarchy (1830–1848) to block out the Sun to prevent its unfair competition with their products.
 Also included in the Sophisms is a facetious petition to the king asking for a law forbidding the usage of everyone's right hand, based on a presumption by some of his contemporaries that more difficulty means more work and more work means more wealth.